MatVeiQaaa/LR2GAS/README.md

 NOTE: 1.
 Displays the texture for gauge graph on score result screen respective to the gauge you started with.
 Very difficult problem to tackle.

 2. Doesn't support courses and gauges that arent EASY, GROOVE or HARD yet.

+Cudos to https://github.com/SayakaIsBaka for great help in solving a few issues and for testing on Windows 10.